 An innovative product to help keep your dog’s mouth healthy

 Helping your pet avoid some of the above issues is Petosan.
 The company develops, manufactures and markets quality dental products for use both in the veterinary clinic as well as by the dog owner at home.
-In fact, they were the original inventors of the double-headed toothbrush.

 One of their biggest breakthroughs is the Silentpower—a battery powered, double-headed, sonic toothbrush that kicks out 20,000 bristle movements per minute and is highly effective at removing plaque.